 Despite protests to the contrary, it is hard to imagine that a cardiologist who receives more than $100,000 from a pharmaceutical company will not favor that company’s cholesterol-lowering medicine.

 What is particularly worrisome about all the free food and gifts, not to mention the outright payments, is that they appear to be increasing.
 In 2002 pharmaceutical manufacturers adopted a new code of conduct.
 It was supposed to limit the freebies and guarantee that physician-industry interactions “should primarily benefit patients and enhance the practice of medicine.”

-The new study suggests that over the last few years Big Pharma has intensified its outreach to doctors.
-Whether this effort has enhanced the practice of medicine is anyone’s guess.
+Whether these efforts have improved health is anyone’s guess.
 What is clear, however, is that the cost of medications keeps going up.
 When doctors prescribe the most expensive drugs the pharmaceutical companies take their big buckets of money to the bank.